-These quotes will blend in really nice if you write blogs about life events.
+These quotes will blend in really nicely if you write blogs about life events.
 You may also wish to pull your own quotes out of your content to display.
 Placing your quotes next to well-known individuals like Albert Einstein will make you look better as a content creator.

 Just make sure you don’t give credit to the wrong person.